sergio11/tvnexa_architecture/README.md

 The ingestion process in TVNexa is meticulously configured to ensure continuous information updates and provide an optimal and enriching user experience.

-## Technical Stack
+## 🛠️ Technical Stack

 * **Quartz Jobs:** Framework renowned for its reliability and scalability in managing job scheduling processes.
 * **MariaDB Galera with Jetbrains Exposed:** Utilizes Jetbrains Exposed, an SQL library, to manage data storage and retrieval within a MariaDB Galera cluster.
 * **Ktor Framework:** Empowers the highly optimized API for rapid and efficient data retrieval. 💡
 * **Redis Cluster:** Implements Redis Cluster as a caching system for optimizing data retrieval through the API. 🔄

-## Data Sources and APIs
+## 📊 Data Sources and APIs

 TVNexa integrates data from various sources to provide a comprehensive television viewing experience.
 The platform accesses and integrates detailed information from:

-* **Channels:** Access detailed channel information from IPTV sources.
+* **📺 Channels:** Access detailed channel information from IPTV sources.
-* **Streams:** Retrieve streaming URLs for channels and additional metadata.
+* **📡 Streams:** Retrieve streaming URLs for channels and additional metadata.
-* **Guides:** Obtain guides for channels, including site domain, site ID, site name, and guide language.
+* **📋 Guides:** Obtain guides for channels, including site domain, site ID, site name, and guide language.
-* **Categories, Languages, Countries, Subdivisions, Regions:** Access additional datasets for categories, languages, countries, subdivisions, and regions.
+* **🗂️ Categories, Languages, Countries, Subdivisions, Regions:** Access additional datasets for categories, languages, countries, subdivisions, and regions.

 For more information on the data sources, refer to the [GitHub repository](https://github.com/iptv-org/database).